-Believe it or not, comprehensive credit reporting isn’t actually a new thing.
+Believe it or not, comprehensive credit reporting isn’t a new thing.

-There have been many studies undertaken supporting the benefits of positive credit reporting since the Commonwealth Privacy Act was introduced in 1988.
+There have been many studies undertaken to support the benefits of positive credit reporting since the introduction of the Commonwealth Privacy Act 1988.

-In fact, most other developed nations, such as the United States, employ CCR in order to better screen potential borrowers.
+Besides, most other developed nations, such as the United States, already employ CCR to better screen potential borrowers

-After consultation with the public and other relevant stakeholders throughout 2013, the new reporting regime came into effect in March 2014.
+Therefore, after consultation with the public and other relevant stakeholders throughout 2013, the new reporting regime came into effect in March 2014 on a voluntary basis.

 Apply for a home loan today

 If you’ve been thinking about getting a home loan, call us today for a free, no-obligation assessment.

 Most importantly, we can properly assess your situation and find lenders that will accept your case and offer you a competitive home loan package complete with a great interest rate.